Bryce Harper: Personal life

-Harper resides in Henderson, Nevada, during the off-season.
+Harper resides in Knoxville, Tennessee, relocating there during the 2023/2024 offseason.
 His father, Ron, is an ironworker in Las Vegas and his mother is Sherilyn Harper.
 Harper attributes his work ethic to the lessons he learned from watching his father: "I wanted to come out and I wanted to work hard because he worked hard.
 He did it for over 25 years."
 Harper's older brother, Bryan, also played in the Washington Nationals organization.
 While playing on different teams within the Nationals organization, the Harper brothers spoke by phone "almost every day" during the baseball season, according to Bryce.
 When he was a youth in Las Vegas, he also played alongside Joey Gallo and Kris Bryant.
+He has said in interviews that Joe Mauer was his favorite player growing up.

 Harper is a member of the Church of Jesus Christ of Latter-day Saints.
-He has spoken publicly about his decision to abstain from alcohol.
-In 2014, he said that he sometimes drinks coffee during the baseball season.
 Though serving a mission is strongly encouraged for male members of The Church of Jesus Christ of Latter-day Saints who are between the ages of 18 and 26, it is not required.
-Harper decided his mission rested on the diamond.
 In a 2016 interview, he said, "Coming up to the draft and trying to make that decision, I always thought that my Heavenly Father upstairs always just wanted me to be a walking Book of Mormon, you could say," [...]
 "I knew that I could touch a lot of people's lives playing and trying to be the best Mormon that I can be on and off the field."

 Harper and his girlfriend Kayla Varner were engaged in 2014, but their wedding that was set for January 2015 did not take place.
 In July 2016, Kayla announced the couple's reconciliation and re-engagement.
 They were married at the San Diego California Temple in December 2016.
 Their first child, a son, was born in Las Vegas on August 22, 2019, while Harper was with his wife on paternity leave.
 Their second child, a daughter, was born in November 2020.
+The Harpers' third child, a daughter was born in April 2024.
+In April 2025, Harper announced their fourth pregnancy by debuting a blue colored bat, handed to him by Trea Turner, revealing that baby is a boy.
+Harper’s fourth child was born on October 2, 2025.

-In 2018, the Washington Nationals Dream Foundation and the District of Columbia Department of Parks and Recreation renovated a baseball field in the Takoma neighborhood of Washington, D.C. and named it Bryce Harper Field.
+In 2018, the Washington Nationals Dream Foundation and the District of Columbia Department of Parks and Recreation renovated a baseball field in the Takoma neighborhood of Washington, D.C., and named it Bryce Harper Field.

 Harper is a fan of the Vegas Golden Knights of the NHL.
 He dropped the puck before a game in their inaugural season and put the Golden Knights' logo on his bat during their run to the Stanley Cup Finals in 2018.
 After his first son's birth, the Vegas Golden Knights gifted him a personalized jersey.
+Harper also grew up a fan of the Dallas Cowboys of the NFL, but was converted into a Philadelphia Eagles fan after moving to Philadelphia.